AnantaDevraj/React-series/README.md

 1. how to create a custom hook.
 2. use of "useId , api handeling , data retriving ".
 3. useId : creates unique id that used for binding different components or elements in same page.
+4. create a custom hook for fetching the API for converting at real time from one to another currency.